Social cohesion and democratic reslience in an uncertain world

 Session unpacking issues of public trust and the role of communities in safeguarding and strengthening Australian democracy.

-Jeni Whalan – FAS and Head, Strengthening Democracy Taskforce, Department of Home Affairs
+Dr Jeni Whalan – FAS Office of Community Cohesion, Department of Home Affairs

 Associate Professor Simon Angus – Department of Economics and SoDa Laboratories, Monash University